watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/custom-response/README.md

-# Extension with custom response for Watson Assistant web chat
+# Extension with custom response for IBM watsonx Assistant web chat

-**For a full walk through of how this code works, please visit the [tutorial page](DOCS.md) in the Watson Assistant documentation.**
+**For a full walk through of how this code works, please visit the [tutorial page](DOCS.md) in the IBM watsonx Assistant documentation.**

-This code is for extending the Watson Assistant web chat.
+This code is for extending the IBM watsonx Assistant web chat.
 If you are new to developing with web chat, please start with the [web chat development overview](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop).
 The code in this folder is commented with links and references to the web chat APIs used.

 This example demonstrates how to use a custom response to render a custom UI widget that will ask the user for information in order to preform a currency exchange and display the results.
 It will use an extension to obtain the exchange rate for the calculation.